gregwht/esp32-wildlife-caller/README.md

 # ESP32 Caller

-Repo for a wildlife caller designed around the ESP32-C3 Zero Mini development board, currently in early stages of development.
+Repo for a solar-powered wildlife caller designed around the ESP32-C3 Zero Mini development board, currently in early stages of development.

 The wildlife caller is designed to be configurable via a web page served by the ESP32, so that playback times can be configured with ease by folk with limited technical ability.